Samsung seeks broader chip base as Apple cuts loose

 Glenn Roland, vice president and head of new platforms at Electronic Arts, demonstrated its processing power by running the high-octane, fast-paced "Need for Speed: Most Wanted", on a Samsung reference tablet.

-Other guests at Woo's speech included ARM ARM.L Chief Executive Warren East, Microsoft (MSFT.O) chief technical strategy officer Eric Rudder, and former U.S. president Bill Clinton.
+Other guests at Woo's speech included ARM Chief Executive Warren East, Microsoft chief technical strategy officer Eric Rudder, and former U.S. president Bill Clinton.

 Samsung also unveiled a prototype phone with a flexible display that can be folded back and forth - almost like paper - by replacing a glass panel with super-thin plastic to make it bendable and unbreakable, as well as a smartphone equipped with a curved display.